According to Statista, the tourism industry grows steadily each year.

-Location plays a huge role in the success of your startup hotel.
-Probably the two most important elements to generating revenue, is location and marketing, so location is key.
+Location plays a huge role in the success of your new hotel.
+Probably the two most important elements to generating revenue are location and marketing.

-The JW Marriott Las Vegas Resort & Casino is close to some of the top golf courses in Las Vegas, so would attract golf players.
-In addition, it is fancier than many surrounding hotels, which also adds to its appeal for it’s target audience.
+The JW Marriott Las Vegas Resort & Casino is close to some of the top golf courses in Las Vegas, so it would attract golf players.
+In addition, it is fancier than many surrounding hotels, which also adds to its appeal for its target market.

-In Barcelona, hotels situated in the city center attract people who want convenience.
+In Barcelona, hotels situated in the city centre attract people who want convenience.
 There are major sights to see, the airport is right there, and public transport is easy to find.
-In the area, Durlet Beach Apartments is a great option for families because it has everything for all family members, is close to the beach, includes a kitchen and because of its location, it’s easy to get transport for entertainment that is not in walking distance.
+In the area, Durlet Beach Apartments is a great option for families because it has everything.
+It’s close to the beach, includes a kitchen and because of its location, it’s easy to get transport for entertainment that is not within walking distance.

 Image Credit: Durlet Beach Apartments

-Location, location, location.
-So…first, get the town right.
-Forbes offers a unique take on the first step to finding out if your ideal town is going to be right: using the model of hotels like Hampton Inn, Holiday Inn Express, Courtyard by Marriott and Fairfield by Marriott, find out first if those hotels in the town of your choice are charging at least $110 per night as their best available rate; if not, that town will probably not be profitable for your hotel.
+Firstly, get the town right.
+Forbes offers a unique take on the first step to finding out if your ideal town is going to be a good fit.
+By using the model of hotels like Hampton Inn, Holiday Inn Express, Courtyard by Marriott and Fairfield by Marriott, find out first if those hotels in the local market are charging at least $110 per night as their best available rate.
+If not, that town will probably not be profitable for your hotel business.

 The next most basic thing to analyze is whether you can offer something in that town that’s missing from other hotels in the area, especially the franchised ones like Holiday Inn and so on.

-Lastly, the street you choose as your premises must cater to the needs of your target audience.
+Lastly, the street you choose as your premises must cater to the needs of your target market.
 Does your hotel need to be close to a train station?
-Is there entertainment in walking distance?
+Is there entertainment within walking distance?
 What does the town offer your guests and how will guests get to where they want to go?

 Now you need to jot down your visualization on paper to make it real.
-For example, how many rooms would you like, will the hotel be considered luxurious, or will it focus on affordability, or location, and so on.
+For example:

 Tips to get started

 - If you’re strapped for cash, refer to the section that discusses ideas to start a hotel on a limited budget.
-Also try these brainstorming tips to find ways to start a hotel using the resources you already have.
+Also, try these brainstorming tips to find ways to start a hotel business using the resources you already have.

 - Determine the ideal location for your hotel.
 Location is of extreme importance when starting a hotel, because people will book when the location is right.
 And of course, location depends on the audience you will want to attract.
 Business people need a location that is more central, or where it’s easy to get transport.
 Families will want things they can do together which are not too far from their accommodation.
 Couples may want to rekindle the romance with beach walks, horse rides and fun things like bungee jumping.
 Get the location right and you’ve won half the battle for getting booked out.

-- Determine whether to build your hotel from scratch, buy an existing hotel and renovate, or buy a franchise hotel.
-To get an idea of costs, speak with architects and others who will be involved in building/renovating your hotel.
+- Determine whether to build your hotel business from scratch, buy an existing hotel and renovate, or buy a franchise hotel.
+To get an idea of the average cost, speak with architects and others who will be involved in building/renovating your hotel.

-Now that you know your target audience and what type of hotel you’ll need to attract them, you can begin researching your competitors (which we’ll discuss more in the section after this one).
+Now that you know your target market and how to attract guests with your new hotel business, you can begin researching your competitors.

-You’ll want to find out how much they charge to give you an idea of what you should be charging, as long as you provide similar services.
+You’ll want to find out more about their financial model to give you an idea of what you should be charging (as long as you provide similar services.)

-Pricing too low or too high can be lethal; Little Hotelier offers 5 smart pricing strategies for smaller hotels.
+Pricing too low or too high can be lethal for hotel owners.
+Little Hotelier offers 5 smart pricing strategies for smaller hotels.

 Tips to get started

-Get a feel for what other hotels, B&B’s and guesthouses are doing and what’s working for them.
+Get a feel for what other businesses in the hospitality industry are doing and what’s working for them.